Message from Lori Patton, Chapter 7 Trustee

 If you have not done it already, you are required to complete a “Debtor Education” class.
 This is another “class” in addition to the “Credit Counseling” you had to do before you could file your petition.
 I always say this is about two to two and a half hours of “how not to get in this position again.”
 You will have to get this done and turn in the paperwork to the Clerk’s office within 60 days of the Meeting of Creditors.
 Most of these are available online, but I’m sure you’re getting buried in mail from the providers.
 Any one of them is fine as long as they’ve been approved by the Department of Justice UST Program.

 If you are pro se (on your own without an attorney) and can’t or don’t want to email, please feel free to give us a call on the Trustee Line at (407) 937-0936.
-You may need to leave a message, but we will return the call if we see that you do not have an attorney of record, usually within the next business day.
+You will likely need to leave a message, but the call will be returned if I see that you do not have an attorney of record, usually within the next business day.
 Please do not call the other office line that is on the website with questions for the Trustee.
 These are two separate areas in the office and the staff that work on that side cannot answer the trustee questions.

-If you do have an attorney of record on your case, we will not answer your email or call you back.
-We’re not being mean, but we are simply not allowed to talk to you without your attorney there.
+If you do have an attorney of record on your case, I will not answer your email or call you back.
+I’m not being mean, but I am simply not allowed to talk to you without your attorney there.
 Please direct your questions to the person you hired to help you through the process.

 What is a Chapter 7 Trustee?